Mikey-86/RandomColorGenerator/README.md

 # RandomColorGenerator
-A simple Javascript app that
+A simple Javascript app that generates a random hex colour and displays it as the background.